← Back to projects

 DriveFileRecord as Universal Data Contract

-Every document flowing through the system becomes a DriveFileRecord with drive_file_id, name, mime_type, modified_time, md5, and content bytes.
-This is the normalization point — upstream pipelines don't need to know whether the document will end up in OpenSearch, S3, or OpenAI's vector store.
+Every document in the system turns into a DriveFileRecord first. drive_file_id, name, mime_type, modified_time, md5, and content bytes.
+That's the normalization point.
+Upstream pipelines have no idea whether the document will end up in OpenSearch, S3, or OpenAI's vector store.
+They don't need to.

 03